thomasDACHPC/ci-cd-guide/readme.md

 ```
 A few comments on this file:

----
 ```
+kind: Deployment
 metadata:
 	name: spring-boot-app-deployment
 	namespace: default
 ```

-Sets a unique name for the deployment and its namespace.
+Metadata sets a unique name for the deployment and its namespace.
 For this guide, do not change the namespace.

----
 ```
 replicas: 2
 ```
-Defines how many pods of the application should be created by Kubernetes.
+_Replicas_ defines how many pods of the application should be created by Kubernetes.

----
 ```
 containers:
 	- name: spring-boot-app